The WTBTS uses a multi-pronged approach when it comes to supporting their unique doctrines.

-The WTBTS uses a multi-pronged approach when it comes to supporting their unique doctrines.
 Because they have a hierachical social structure the rank and file of the membership cannot interpret Scripture for themselves.
-They must accept the interpretations and doctrines that the leadership dictates.
-Anyone who "pushes ahead" of the organization and disagrees with the authorized teaching is removed from the congregation and isolated to prevent others even from knowing why these persons were removed.
+They must accept the interpretations and doctrines that the "Governing Body" dictates because they are the only "channel of communication" that God uses today.
+Anyone who “pushes ahead” of the organization and disagrees with the authorized teaching is removed from the congregation and isolated without explanation to prevent others even from knowing why these persons were removed.
 All contact with such persons is prohibited.
 Moreover, in a conversation you will almost always encounter at least 2 JWs together.
-In such encounters they will almost never concede to any arguments against their position because otherwise the other JW will most likely need to report them to an elder and this could potentially lead to being reproved or questioned.
+In such encounters they will almost never concede to any arguments against their position because otherwise the other JW will most likely report them to an elder and this could potentially lead to being reproved or questioned and then possibly disfellowshipped.

 The task of the apologist is to provide the reasons why their methodology and interpretation for each doctrine is not correct, and what the correct interpretation should be.
 This involves understanding their arguments and understanding the Bible and how to use the principles of interpretation (hermeneutics) correctly.

-The word “parousia” has two definitions in Greek dictionaries: coming and presence.
-In the NWT they only translate it as “presence” to support their view that the signs of Mat 24 are indicators that Christ is present and not that they indicate that Christ will soon be coming.
-They exploit the fact that some words can have both a literal and a figurative meaning and use that fact to interpret passages as being figurative rather than literal.
+They exploit the fact that some words can have both a literal and a figurative meaning and use that fact to interpret passages as being figurative rather than literal when it works in their favour.
 They use passages in which an invisible “presence” can be legitimately understood to then assert that passages that refer to Christ's second coming are therefore also to be understood as invisible.

 The word “eye” can be used in both literal and figurative senses, so they assert that passages that refer to Christ being seen at his second coming they say this actually means figurative sight, not that people will literally see him.